 HOW TO SUBMIT AN INVOICE

 Submit invoices to firstname.lastname@example.org.
 Confirm each item on the invoice matches up to each item on the purchase order (PO).
 Always put the correct PO number.

 The City of Boston is continuously looking for ways to increase transparency for those who interact with us.
 Learn more about how City dollars are being spent through our Open Checkbook web application, which provides up-to-date financial information.

 FAIR AND EQUITABLE OPPORTUNITIES

-Mayor Martin J. Walsh signed an Executive Order creating the Veteran-Owned Small Business Development Initiative, aimed at increasing participation of veteran owned small businesses in City contracting opportunities.
+There was also an Executive Order that created the Veteran-Owned Small Business Development Initiative.
+This initiative is aimed at increasing participation of veteran-owned small businesses in City contracting opportunities.